open-estuary/estuary/doc/UEFI_Manual.4D02.md

 3. Power on and enter UEFI SHELL again as above description.

-4. Push the dial swift 's3' to 'on' with a 's' on the board.
+4. Push the dial swift 's3' to 'on' with a '3' on the board.

 5. Burn UEFI file for BIOS as above step3 "Update UEFI files".